bibendi/dip/README.md

 A command will be executed by specified runner.
 Dip has three types of them:

-- `docker-compose` runner — used when the `service` option is defined.
+- `docker compose` runner — used when the `service` option is defined.
 - `kubectl` runner — used when the `pod` option is defined.
 - `local` runner — used when the previous ones are not defined.

-If you are still using `docker-compose` binary (i.e., prior to Compose V2 changes), a command would be run through it.
-You can disable using of Compose V2 by passing an environment variable `DIP_COMPOSE_V2=false dip run`.

 ```sh
 dip run rails c